 Putting a password on your WordPress page helps you have specific users visit your WordPress website.

 Putting a password on a WordPress page is very simple.
-Follow the steps below.
+Follow the steps below and use one of the best WordPress password protect plugins.
 By the end of this article, we will also introduce a few security plugins to protect your site.

 Why Do You Need Password Protect in WordPress?